PML-N MPAs’ meeting with PM: Some deny, some confirm

 On Saturday, as many as 15 PML-N MPAs called on Prime Minister Imran Khan in Banigala and reposed confidence in the leadership of Imran Khan.
 Punjab Chief Minister Usman Buzdar was also present in the meeting.

-PML-N leader Rana Sanaullah said this is just a tactic to divert public anger over the soaring inflation.
+PML-N leader Rana Sanaullah said this is just a tactic to divert the public anger over the soaring inflation.
 He said only three or four names have surfaced in this regard and they will be held accountable.
-On the other hand , Younas Ansari has claimed that 15 MPAs and 5 MNAs of PML-N met PM Imran under his leadership, adding that his brother Asraf Ansari was not part of the meeting.
+On the other hand, Younas Ansari has claimed that 15 MPAs and five MNAs of PML-N met PM Imran under his leadership, adding that his brother Ashraf Ansari was not part of the meeting.

 Sharaqpuri said the PML-N’s manifesto did not refrain him from meeting with the PM and thanked Punjab Chief Minister Usman Buzdar for arranging the meeting.